benhj/jasl/README.md

 <pre>
 // This is a comment
-integer 5 -> a;
+int 5 -> a;
 real 1.1 -> b;
-boolean true -> c;
+bool true -> c;
 string "Hello!" -> d;
 list [This is a list] -> e;
 list [This is [a nested list] list] -> f;
 </pre>

-Above, I create six variables, an integer, a real, a boolean, a string and two lists the latter of which contains a nested list and store them in variables `a`, `b`, `c`, `d`, `e` and `f` respectively. ~~Note that in jasl, all variables are global.~~ This is no longer true.
+Above, I create six variables, an int, a real, a bool, a string and two lists the latter of which contains a nested list and store them in variables `a`, `b`, `c`, `d`, `e` and `f` respectively. ~~Note that in jasl, all variables are global.~~ This is no longer true.
 Variables are now scoped at the level of a given block or returnable function.